OutOfBandDevelopment/RunScripts/README.md

 If you want to add extra parameters to the docker command for your script just set the environment variable `EXTRA_DOCKER_COMMANDS` to the desired parameters.

 Note, the port 8080 has been exported by default on these scripts.

+## Known Issues

+Currently the X11 scripts are only configured to work with WSL on windows.
+It is possible to make these work under Linux and OS-X but that hasn't been tested yet.